oapicf/endoflife.date-api-clients/clients/swift5/generated/docs/DefaultAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let product =  // AnyCodable | Product URL as per the canonical URL on the endofife.date website let cycle =  // AnyCodable | Release Cycle for which the details must be fetched
+let product = "product_example" // String | Product URL as per the canonical URL on the endofife.date website let cycle = "cycle_example" // String | Release Cycle for which the details must be fetched

 // Single cycle details DefaultAPI.getApiProductCycleJson(product: product, cycle: cycle) { (response, error) in